How can you spot a great meeting facilitator?

 3. Design and lead an effective process to achieve your workshop objectives

-It’s the job of a great facilitator to design a process that will achieve the desired outcomes.
+It’s the job of a great meeting facilitator to design a process that will achieve the desired outcomes.

 This process should be well thought out.
 Processes that are structured step-by-step work really well.

 Craft a detailed agenda to outline agenda items, time limits, and the purpose of the meeting.
 This should be sent out ahead of time.
 At the beginning of the meeting, a quick check-in can help set energy levels right.

 Establish ground rules to maintain a safe space where different perspectives can be aired without judgment.